Resilient NeighborhoodsCollective Actions. Shared Solutions

-Watch Mark Lakeman’s inspirational talk on building community and check out the resources below.
+Learn more about our Resilient Neighborhoods program and our first Resilient Hub in the video below.
 If you’re feeling inspired, we want to hear what transformative action you want to bring to your own neighborhood!

 Share your inspiration:

 - Vision Form (use this printable form to sketch out what you want to see in your neighborhood)

 - Project Interest Form (fill out this online form to share your vision with us)